 So, when IVF fails, it raises the question of why?
 Why did not work with me?
 What I did wrong?
-Sometimes, there will be a clear reason but often there is no direct answer.
-And this again can be very frustrating for the couple, and believe me, for the doctor as well.
+Sometimes there will be a clear reason but often there is no direct answer.
+And this again can be very frustrating for the couple and for the team as well.

-Let`s try to make things clear.
-First of all, it`s NOT your fault and, unless you injected your husband instead of yourself (☺), you did not do anything wrong.
+Let’s try to make things clear.
+First of all, it’s NOT your fault and you did not do anything wrong.
 A successful pregnancy requires 3 main things: a capable embryo, a capable uterus and immune acceptance.
 And most probable a myriads of small things in between that unfortunately we are not able yet to fully understand.

 There are though still many factors that we can identify and in most of the case treat.